Hogwarts Legacy: Accolades

-Before its release, Hogwarts Legacy was nominated for "Most Anticipated Game" at the Game Awards 2022 and for "Most Wanted Game" at the Golden Joystick Awards 2022.
+Before its release, Hogwarts Legacy was nominated for "Most Anticipated Game" at the Game Awards 2022 and "Most Wanted Game" at the Golden Joystick Awards 2022.
 Several publications listed it as one of the most anticipated games of 2023, including CNN, GameSpot, IGN, NPR, Polygon, Time, and VentureBeat.
 As a result of its record-breaking viewership on Twitch during early access, Hogwarts Legacy became the most-watched single-player game by peak viewers on the platform and earned a Guinness World Record.

 At the 20th British Academy Games Awards, Hogwarts Legacy was longlisted in nine categories, and was ultimately nominated for the British Academy Games Award for Animation and British Academy Games Award for Family.
 It was nominated for "Game of the Year" and won "Best Game on Steam Deck" at The Steam Awards.
 At France's 2024 Pégases awards, Legacy was nominated for "Best Foreign Video Game".
 At Poland's 2024 Digital Dragons Awards, it was similarly nominated for "Best Foreign Game".
 Eurogamer Germany awarded Hogwarts Legacy as "Best Fanservice" in its 2023 awards.
 At the PS Blog Game of the Year Awards 2023, it was nominated in seven categories.
 It won "PS4 Game of the Year" and placed as runner-up in the categories "Best Use of DualSense" (Gold Trophy) and "Best Audio Design" (Silver Trophy).
-The Escapist named it one of five best action-adventure games of 2023.
 Hardcore Gamer nominated Hogwarts Legacy for "Best Action Game", while IGN named it a runner-up for "Best Open-World Game".
-It appeared on several year-end lists of 2023, including GamingBolt (9th), British GQ (21st), BAFTA Games, Gamepressure, Der Spiegel, BBC and The Telegraph.
+It appeared on several year-end lists of 2023, including Gamepressure, Der Spiegel, BBC, The Telegraph and the longlist for the 2024 BAFTA Games Awards.